 Also, if you’re someone who believes in colour psychology and it’s relevant for your content, read this post on how colour influences our decisions when it comes to content.

 Keep a content calendar containing a list of all the posts to be scheduled.
 This will help you to be better organised.
-You could help yourself by creating a schedule, writing articles that are related to your sector.
+You could help yourself by creating a schedule, and writing articles that are related to your sector.

 Finally, do not spam, mislead, or post content that could potentially anger people.
 Remember, you have to keep your audience happy!